-Dan Paranick, General Manager of Rancho Simi Recreation and Park District Appointed to MRCA Board
+Dan Paranick, District Manager of Rancho Simi Recreation and Park District Appointed to MRCA Board

 New District Manager of Rancho Simi Recreation and Park District Brings Years of Experience with Local Government